 - Go to the dashboard you would like to add the formula on

-- Select the formula you would like to use
+- Select the formula you want to use under "Actual Value"

-- Click on "Time period" in the settings of the widget, and select the time period you would like to use on the widget
+- Click on "Time period" under "Options" and select the time period you want to see on the widget

 This is also shown in the recording below:

-You can use the below formula examples for inspiration on how to create formulas.
-Please do not hesitate to reach out to our great support team if you should have any questions.
+You can use the formula examples below to draw inspiration for when you create your own formulas.
+Please do not hesitate to reach out to our great support team should you have any questions!